barneyme/bpad/readme.txt

 Press CTRL + S or click ^S to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG rm-rf.sh.)

+Click (w) to open bPad(w) the basic browser based wiki.

 Click ? to view this Readme file.

 Click "PWA" to install bpad.me as a PWA (Progressive Web App.)
-Bpad PWA can be used as a separate application from your browser and offline.
+A PWA can be used as a separate application from your browser and offline.

-Click (w) to open bPad(w) the basic browser based wiki.

 **BPAD.ME (W)**